 September 23, 2016 - Five people die after a gunman opens fire at a Washington state mall in Burlington, an hour north of Seattle.
 Suspect Arcan Cetin, 20, is taken into custody after a nearly 24-hour manhunt.
-He later commits suicide in jail.
+He later dies by suicide in jail.

 July 7-8, 2016 - Five police officers are killed when a sniper fires at them as they keep watch over a peaceful protest in downtown Dallas.
 Seven other officers and two civilians are wounded.
 After a lengthy standoff with police in a parking garage, a police bomb squad robot kills the gunman.
 The attacker is identified as Micah Xavier Johnson, 25, an Army veteran who'd served in Afghanistan.

 June 12, 2016 - Omar Saddiqui Mateen, 29, opens fire inside Pulse, a gay nightclub, in Orlando, killing 49 people and wounding more than 50.
 After a standoff of about three hours, police crash into the building with an armored vehicle and kill Mateen.